MyGodItsFull0fStars/video_search_assignment_1/README.md

 This should install the dependencies needed for this assignment.

+Afterwards, it should be possible to run the code from the project root using the command: `python main.py`.
+This will execute the shot detection and saves the detected shots in a folder called `detected_shots`.

 Note: OpenCV version `4.5.1.48` was used for this project, but was not specified in the `.yml` file and all OpenCV versions >= `4.2 should probably work just fine.

 ## Content